ionous/tapestry/docs/content/tell-format/tell-format-1.md

 In general, the number of colons is the number of values needed.

 {{< hint title="Parameterless commands" >}}
 There are a few rare commands which don't require parameterization.
 However, due to the way yaml/tell works, these commands still require a trailing colon.
-You will often see them given a value of `true` even though that value is unused.
+You may see them with a value of `true` even though that value is unused.
 Breaking out of a loop is a common example:
 ```
 - Break: true
 ```